diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

   ): ...
   ```
 ] <code:pysa-taint-models>

-These models assume that class pollution can be identified by a flow from
-the return value of `getattr` (`TaintSource`) to the first argument of `setattr` (`TaintSink`),
-given the conclusion of the literature review in @bg:lit-review.

 While class pollution can also be achieved using `__setitem__` as a sink instead of
 `setattr`, Pysa does not accurately support this due to the lack of type information,